ognenmitev/trading_view/README.md

 ### Tips for Best Results

 ✅ **Do:**
-- Start with 4-6 tickers
+- Start with 4-6 tickers.
+(4 is the best option)
 - Use tickers you actively monitor
 - Mix different asset types
 - Update regularly based on strategy